-BGMI: India blocks popular combat mobile game
+BGMI: Why India has blocked the popular combat mobile game

 "Since 2020, the government had added a further layer of scrutiny to funding sources which come from a country with which India shares a land border," he says.
 "It has also been looking harder and harder at apps with Chinese origin."

-This year, the government and the Reserve Bank of India have been cracking down lending-related apps.
+This year, the government and the Reserve Bank of India have been cracking down on lending-related apps.
 "These apps are not regulated and triggered genuine issues but the scrutiny has essentially to do with the concerns with China," he says.

 While BGMI is published by the South Korea's Krafton, China's Tencent Holdings has a 13.6% stake in the company through its subsidiary Image Frame Investment.